userdocs/qbittorrent-nox-static/README.md

 ### Build - paths

-By default the script will build to a hard coded path in the script `$install_dir` as to avoid installing files to a server and causing conflicts.
+By default the script will built to a hard coded path defined by the scripts `$install_dir` variable as to avoid installing files to a server and causing conflicts.

 **Note:** This path is relative to the scripts location by default.